Bouwles/nercessians-pr-tracker/README.md

 %APPDATA%\pr-tracker-data\config.json
 ```

-No data ever leaves your machine.
+No data ever leaves your device.

----

-## Made by Paul Nercessian